IaVashik/PCapture-LIB/README.md

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.
+This library was created by [laVashik](https://www.youtube.com/@laVashikProductions).
+Please give credit to laVashik when using this library in your projects!
+Licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

 --------